mohitsaini07/mohitsaini07/README.md

 ## 🚀 About Me

-I'm a **Frontend Engineer** passionate about crafting fast, scalable, and delightful web experiences.
+I'm a **Full-Stack Developer** passionate about crafting fast, scalable, and delightful web experiences.

-My current focus is evolving beyond frontend development into **AI Product Engineering**—combining great user experience with LLMs, AI workflows, and intelligent product design.
+My current focus is evolving beyond full-stack development into **AI Product Engineering**—combining great user experience with LLMs, AI workflows, and intelligent product design.

 I enjoy building products that users actually love, not just applications that work.